ucbdrive/skipnet/cifar/README.md

 # Training SkipNet on CIFAR-10 and CIFAR-100

-This folder contains the training code for original ResNet, SkipNet+SP and SkipNet+HRL+SP.
+This folder contains the training code and trained models for original ResNet, SkipNet+SP and SkipNet+HRL+SP.

 ## Prerequisite
 This code requires `Pytorch 2.0` and for the RL training, we only support single GPU (multi-GPU implementation will be